juntossomosmais/django-outbox-pattern/README.md

 **DEFAULT_PRODUCER_WAITING_TIME**

-The `DEFAULT_PRODUCER_WAITING_TIME` variable controls the base waiting time in seconds for the producer to check for new messages to be sent.
+The `DEFAULT_PRODUCER_WAITING_TIME` variable controls the waiting time in seconds for the producer to check for new messages to be sent.
 Default: 1 second